Make this four-season art project with your kids (or students) today!

 - Spray an acrylic varnish.

-- As shown in the video tutorial, use a foam brush to apply Mod Podge or another acrylic paint sealer to the surface of your handprint tree to seal and protect it.
+- As shown in the video tutorial, use a foam brush to apply Mod Podge or another acrylic paint sealer to your handprint tree to seal and protect it.

 - If you choose a liquid sealant that needs to be painted on, as I did, I recommend using foam brushes to avoid ruining your paintbrushes.